EMF & ELF Health Risks: Get The Facts

 Generating, transmitting, distributing, and using electricity all expose people to ELF radiation.
 Power lines, household wiring, and any device that uses electricity can generate ELF radiation.
 Thus any electric device, from refrigerators and vacuum cleaners to televisions and computer monitors (when they are on) are sources of ELF radiation.
 Even electric blankets expose people to ELF radiation.

 How much electromagnetic radiation you are exposed to depends on the strength of the electromagnetic field, your distance from the source of the field, and the length of time you are exposed.
-The highest exposure occurs when the person is very close to a source putting out a strong field and stays there for a long period.
+The highest exposure occurs when the person is very close to a source, putting out a strong field, and stays there for a long period.

 Studies in the lab